Sienci-Labs/Resources/gsender/gs-additional-features.md

 </table>
 [/su_table]

 Having a listed gamepad means you can both be more confident that your hardware will be compatible with gSender, as well as many of the ‘tested gamepads’ will have pre-made shortcut profiles built right in to save you time setting up your own.
-Find these pre-made ‘profiles’ alongside all the other gamepad settings in the Shortcuts -&gt; Gamepad tab.
+Find these pre-made ‘profiles’ alongside all the other gamepad settings in the Shortcuts ➜ Gamepad tab.

 ### Shortcut Printing